dojo/docs/dojox/mobile/ScrollableView.rst

 Introduction
 ============

 ScrollableView is a container widget which represents an entire mobile device screen, and has a touch scrolling capability.
-ScrollableView is a subclass of :ref:`dojox.mobile.View <dojox/mobile/View>`.
+ScrollableView is a subclass of :ref:`dojox/mobile/View <dojox/mobile/View>`.
 Unlike the base View class, ScrollableView's domNode always stays at the top of the screen and its height is "100%" of the screen.
 Inside this fixed domNode, the containerNode scrolls.
 The browser's default scrolling behavior is disabled, and the scrolling mechanism is re-implemented in JavaScript.
 Thus the user does not need to use the two-finger operation to scroll the inner DIV (containerNode).
 The main purpose of this widget is to realize fixed-positioned header and/or footer bars.

 The animation below shows the difference between View and ScrollableView scrolling behavior.